PiechZ/greybox_wrapped/README.md

 ```

 Before you can do either, you need to be a member of the deploying organization, which is Simon's personal one, and install fly CLI + authenticate.

+---

+[^1]: In the code, `greybox_wrapped` can sometimes be called `adk_wrapped` - this is the same thing, only an earlier name.
+[^2]: The name has an odd history - it was built in early 2000s to combine the "whitebox" and "blackbox" setups that were used in the Czech Debating Association at the time.
+We've used the project ever since.